webplatform/docs/javascript/index.md

 {{Languages}}

 ==In This Section==
-; Version Information: Provides a list of JavaScript language features and the Internet Explorer versions in which they were introduced.
 ; [[javascript/objects|Objects]]: Provides a list of objects with links to information about each object.
 ; [[javascript/constants|Constants]]: Provides a list of constants and links to information about each constant.
 ; [[javascript/properties|Properties]]: Provides a list of properties with links to information about each property.